Click here for the PAST COVID-19 emerging and re-emerging waves Virtual conference IN 2021 Background…

 Bugs and Viruses

 Your data’s integrity can also be compromised due to spyware, malware, and viruses invading a computer and altering, deleting, or stealing data.
-Again there is a lot of antiviruses and antimalware’s that can be installed to take care of these
+Again there are a lot of antiviruses and antimalware’s that can be installed to take care of these

 Significance of data integrity